ALL 2013 Bikes On Sale!

 In recent years, electric bikes and assist kits have taken off.
 Coastal Cycles is currently the largest seller of BionX systems on Vancouver Island.
 If you have any interest in this new technology, these are the people to talk to.

 Services and affiliations we’re proud of:

+Coastal Cycles is now on board with the Tire Stewardship Program in BC.
 Please drop off your unwanted tires and inner tubes so that they may be recycled into wanted goods.

 10 % discount to all National Defense personnel on Parts and Accessories.

 We’re proud of our service men and woman, and have the honor of partnering with CANEX.
 Canex assists defense personnel and their families with financing for purchases in most retail sectors.
 We’re happy to be adding our line of products to their program.

 Bike to Work Week for 2013 was May 27 – June 2